All Episodes

 God is great.

-And and in the Muslim language.
+And in the Muslim language.

-That the bombings were in retribution for the U.S. crimes against Muslims in places like Iraq and Afghanistan, that the victims of the Boston bombing were collateral damage.
+That the bombings were in retribution for the U.S. crimes against Muslims in places like Iraq and Afghanistan.

-Malik took to her Facebook page to pledge her allegiance to ISIS in Syria.
+Shortly before Saeed Farouk and his wife, Tashfeen Malik, opened fire, Malik took to her Facebook page to pledge her allegiance to ISIS in Syria.

-He reportedly mentioned Allah during the rampage.
+Reportedly mentioned Allah during the rampage.

 ISIS says the man was a soldier for the Islamic State.

-The manhunt for the suspect ending in a shootout injuring 28-year-old Ahmad Khanrahami.
+The manhunt for the suspect ending in a shootout, injuring 28-year-old Ahmad Khanrahami.

 I don't think we're at war with Islam.